reflectoring/reflectoring.github.io/_posts/2021-10-20-feature-flags-make-or-buy.md

 It's also fun to build a homegrown solution to support feature flags in our codebase!
 It's an interesting technical problem to solve.

 But as soon as we want to include the user context in the decision to serve a certain feature or not, things get complicated and we're likely to get them wrong the first time.
 So we should bet on solutions like [Togglz or LaunchDarkly](https://reflectoring.io/java-feature-flags) instead, so we can focus on the code that brings value to our customers.

+You can browse the code examples from this article [on GitHub](https://github.com/thombergs/code-examples/tree/master/spring-boot/feature-flags/src/main/java/io/reflectoring/featureflags/implementations).